-Those students who choose to pursue a college degree in justice administration will find that many exciting and vital career opportunities await them following graduation.
-The criminal justice system in the United States is structured in a way that provides various and appropriate ways of administering justice for people who commit crimes and for people who are victims of crime.
+The criminal justice system in the United States is structured around various ways of administering justice to people who commit crimes and on behalf of people who are victims of crime.
 Citizens rely on justice administrators to uphold the country's justice system in many different capacities.

 Students who choose to enroll in a college degree program in justice administration come from all kinds of educational and experiential backgrounds, especially in online programs, which can accommodate the schedules of working professionals or parents.
 While some justice administration students are just out of high school, others are already justice administration professionals who have been working in the field and wish to obtain a higher degree in order to take their careers to the next level of pay and responsibility.

 No justice administration college degree program is exactly like the next.
 Each program has its own unique strengths, and its own unique philosophy, mission, and academic focus.